microsoft/AL/CONTRIBUTING.md

 Please remember to do the following:

-* [ ] Search the issue repository to ensure your report is a new issue
+* [ ] Search the issue repository to ensure you are reporting a new issue

-* [ ] Recreate the issue after disabling all extensions except the AL Language extension
+* [ ] Reproduce the issue after disabling all extensions except the AL Language extension

 * [ ] Simplify your code around the issue to better isolate the problem